A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

 This completes the proof of Lemma \ref{lemma:first-part}. \end{proof}

-For notational sake, we write $M[r]$ for an output string written in a final skew configuration $r$ that includes only an essential tape region of $M$.
-We write $FSC_{M,n}$ to denote the set of all possible final skew configurations of $M$ produced for any input of length $n$.
+For notational sake, we write $M[r]$ for an output string written in a skew final configuration $r$, which covers only an essential tape region of $M$.
+We write $FSC_{M,n}$ to denote the set of all possible skew final configurations of $M$ produced for any input of length $n$.